xTrilton/foodadvisor/README.md

 # Uffizzi + Vercel - FoodAdvisor Demo
-This demo deploys the FoodAdvisor frontend on Vercel and the API ([Strapi](https://github.com/strapi/strapi)) on Uffizzi.
+This demo deploys the FoodAdvisor frontend on Vercel and API ([Strapi](https://github.com/strapi/strapi)) on Uffizzi.

 ![FoodAdvisor](./foodadvisor.png)